 Despite my love of Greek food I had never considered trying The Real Greek until it opened in my hometown and I’m so glad that I gave it a go.

-get link About The Real Greek
+follow site About The Real Greek

 As you’d expect The Real Greek serves Mediterranean food meant for sharing over conversation with friends and family.
 They’re constantly innovating and despite being a chain they aim to be as authentic as possible with their dishes.
 Each year they take their managers on a trip to a different part of Greece to connect with the culture, taste the food and become inspired.
 You can find out more on their blog but what a fantastic way to get your employees engaged.

 As for decor it’s simple and modern with blue and white seating inside (very Greek chic).
 In the Reading branch you’ll find seating outside by the river with greenery surrounding you.
 It’s great for people watching and very family friendly.